 Seeing Your Grade

-I will provide general comments on your collection on your blog, including requests for revisions.
+As always, I provide general comments on your collection on your individual posts, including questions to be answered and requests for revisions.
 You can see your official grade and private comments using the Grade Center in Blackboard.